-This data provides an accurate record of fuel sources and emissions in the maritime industry.
-This enables authorities to monitor and regulate emissions, and allows insurance companies to pay out compliant shipping companies for engine failures due to contaminated fuel.
-Maritime Blockchain Labs will help create a system that transforms the maritime industry and mitigates pollution levels.
+The solution provides verified traceability of the fuels being delivered in the maritime industry.
+This in turn helps ship owners to make better-informed fuel purchasing decisions, enables authorities to monitor and regulate emissions, and allows insurance companies to pay out compliant shipping companies for engine failures due to contaminated fuel.

-- Insurers won’t insure an engine without a compliant chain of custody, putting shipping companies at risk in the event of engine failure due to fuel contamination.
+- Insurers won’t insure an engine without proof of a compliant chain of custody, putting shipping companies at risk in the event of engine failure due to fuel contamination.

-- Developed product with the Port of Singapore and tested it in Port of Rotterdam to trace products being shipped with biofuel from Rotterdam to New York
+- Tested product in Port of Rotterdam to trace goods being shipped with biofuel from Rotterdam to New York

 - Speaking engagements: Shipping2030 Asia, Europe, and North America; Singapore Int’l Bunkering Conference (SIBCON); World Bank Innovate4Climate Conference; World Economic Forum Climate Action, and more

 Maritime Blockchain Labs currently partners with shipping organizations such as:

 - Lloyd’s Register Foundation, which shares information about fuel supply and quality testing processes and the environment for the building and piloting phases